Kettlebell Training For Hikers And Backpackers

-Hip Hinge - This are movements that have predominantly movement around the hip with minimal knee flexion.
-Hip hinge movements load the hamstrings, glutes and lower back to straighten the body from a bent position.
+Hip Hinge - These are movements that have predominantly movement around the hip with minimal knee flexion.
+Hip hinge movements load the hamstrings, glutes, and lower back to straighten the body from a bent position.
 This is how to best pick things up from the floor.

-Pull - This is pulling a weight to you or pulling yourself toward something.
+Pull - This is pulling a weight towards you or pulling yourself toward something.
 Pullups and any climbing are examples of pulling.

 Kettlebell And Bodyweight Exercises

 Kettlebell training is broken up into ballistic and grinding exercises.
 Ballistic movements are fast and explosive while the grinding movements are slow.
 Both should be done with control but there are unique differences that yield different training effects.
 Most bodyweight exercises would fit into the grinding category unless you are adding in some form of jumping or bounding.